 There is no specific rule on how the government taxes mining activity.

 #9.
 The Philippines

 In the Philippines, there is an authority (CEZA) that regulates cryptocurrency on the territory of the country.
 It has released a new set of rules controlling Digital Asset Token Offering (DATO).
-This covers the purchasing of cryptocurrencies which includes utility and security tokens.
-Thus, the government aims to protect the interest of the cryptocurrency investors and at the same time promote the concept and usage of cryptocurrencies.
+This covers the purchasing of cryptocurrencies, which includes utility and security tokens.
+Thus, the government aims to protect the interest of cryptocurrency investors and at the same time promote the concept and usage of cryptocurrencies.

 Cryptocurrency Tax Free Countries